penrose/penrose/packages/docs-site/docs/ref/api.md

-# The Core API
+# The Language API

-Penrose provides convinience functions for easier integration in web applications.
+Penrose provides convinience functions for easier integration of Penrose languages in web applications.
 Check out our docs on [React](./react) and [SolidJS](./solid) integration.

+For lower-level integration, check out the [optimization API](./optimization-api).

 ### `PenroseState`